-As per section 140(1), only by a special resolution of company can an auditor appointed u/s 139 be removed after obtaining previous approval from CG in form ADT-2 along with fees where:
+As per section 140(1), only by a special resolution of company can an auditor appointed u/s 139 be removed after obtaining previous approval from Central Government (CG) in Form ADT-2 along with fees where:

-- The application made in form ADT-2 shall be made to CG within 30 days of resolution passed by the board - The company shall hold GM within 60 days of approval of CG for passing SR.
+- The application made in form ADT-2 shall be made to CG within 30 days of resolution passed by the Board. - The company shall hold a General Meeting within 60 days of approval of CG for passing Special Resolution.

+The Power of CG is delegated to Regional Director (RD) for these purposes.
 The procedure in brief for the removal is as under: